 Cervical cancer was once one of the most common causes of cancer death for American women.
 Today, the number of deaths from cervical cancer has declined, mainly due to the effectiveness of regular Pap test screening in detecting early pre-cancers and recently the increase in HPV vaccinations.

-Two vaccines for HPV (the human papilloma virus), a leading cause of cervical cancer, are available.
-Both have been rigorously tested, and found to be safe and effective.
-“A vaccine against the two types of HPV that cause 70 percent of all cervical cancers can reduce the risk of infection even further,” said Dr. Sharad Ghamande, Section Chief of the Department of Obstetrics and Gynecology.
+Two vaccines for HPV (the human papillomavirus), a leading cause of cervical cancer, are available.
+Both have been rigorously tested and found to be safe and effective.
+“A vaccine against the two types of HPV that cause 70 percent of all cervical cancers can reduce the risk of infection even further,” said Dr. Sharad Ghamande, Director of Gynecology Oncology at the Georgia Cancer Center.

 Who should get the HPV vaccine?